Package 'bdc'

 Details

 Terms denoting uncertainty or provisional status of taxonomic identification as well as infraspecific terms were obtained from Sigoviniet al. (2016; doi: 10.1111/2041-210X.12594).
 More details about the names parse process can be found in gnparser.
 Note: GNparser is not automatically installed.
-Please see guidelines to install gnparser.
+Please follow this tutorial https://brunobrr.github.io/bdc/articles/help/installing_gnparser.html to install gnpaser

 Value